TiBeN/ia-mame/README.md

   If it is you case, read this [Stack Overflow thread](http://stackoverflow.com/questions/12757558/installed-java-7-on-mac-os-x-but-terminal-is-still-using-version-6)

-- A version of [Mame](http://mamedev.org/release.php) 0.162+ that suits your
+- A version of [Mame](http://mamedev.org/release.php) that suits your operating system.
-  operating system.
 Make sure it works properly before trying ia-mame.
-  Versions prior to 0.162 can be used but MESS stuff will not be available.
+  Recommended version is 0.162 because it is the closest match with the archive.org collections version.
+But All Mame & Mess version are supported starting from 0.149 .
+You can use the latest Mame version but there should be roms mismatch dues to version differences.
+  (Some workarounds are planned, see [todo](TODO.md) file)

 Warning
 -------